-Four- and six-cylinder engines return, but connected to continuously variable transmissions, only; Standard all-wheel-drive is the Subaru way, of course.
+Drivetrains: Four- and six-cylinder engines are connected to continuously variable transmissions, only; standard all-wheel-drive is the Subaru way, of course.

-During its 20-year history, Subaru’s plucky wagon has remained true to its roots, while undergoing continuous improvement.
-For the 2015 model year, the Legacy-sedan-based Outback receives a number of critical updates.
-Visually, the car appears similar to the outgoing version, although a revised grille, lightweight aluminum hood, reshaped headlights and door-mounted mirrors are evident.
-The upgrades continue inside, with a quieter cabin with a reshaped dashboard, larger front seats and a more cavernous floor console.
-The Outback’s suspension has been retuned and Subaru has added Active Torque Vectoring that applies slight brake pressure to the inside front wheel during a turn.
-The base 2.5-liter four-cylinder engine produces a bit more peak horsepower (175 versus 173) and maintains the same torque rating of 174 pound-feet.
-The optional 3.6-liter six-cylinder continues to make 256 horsepower and 247 pound-feet torque.
-Both engines are connected to continuously variable transmissions (four-cylinder Outbacks are no longer available with a five-speed manual).
-The CVT helps the 2.5-liter model achieve 25 mpg in the city and 35 on the highway, up from the previous 24/30 rating.
-The standard all-wheel-drive system has also been tuned for improved slippery-road performance.
-A new driver-controlled X-Mode adjusts the transmission and engine output plus the AWD system to reduce wheelspin.
-X-Mode also adds Hill Descent Control (keeps vehicle speed to a crawl), Incline Start Assist (briefly holds the vehicle when starting on hills) and a Hill Holder System that prevents the Outback from rolling backward when stopped, until the accelerator is pressed.
+At one time, Volvo had the market cornered when it came to spacious, yet unpretentious all-wheel-drive wagons.
+They still know how to make ’em, but now Subaru is solidly in the driver’s seat with the ever-popular Outback wagon.
+For the 2015 model year, the Legacy-sedan-based Outback received a number of critical updates.
+Visually, the car was given a revised grille, lightweight aluminum hood, reshaped headlights and door-mounted mirror.
+The upgrades continued inside, with a quieter cabin, a reshaped dashboard, larger front seats and a more cavernous floor console.
+The suspension was also retuned and Subaru added Active Torque Vectoring that applies slight brake pressure to the inside front wheel during a turn.
+The base 2.5-liter four-cylinder engine is rated at 175 horsepower and 174 pound-feet of torque.
+The optional 3.6-liter six-cylinder continues makes 256 horsepower and 247 pound-feet.
+Both engines are connected to continuously variable transmissions.
+A driver-controlled X-Mode for the standard all-wheel-drive system adjusts the transmission and engine output to reduce wheelspin.
+X-Mode also includes Hill Descent Control, which keeps vehicle speed to a crawl when traveling slowly down a step and slippery slope.
+Incline Start Assist briefly holds the vehicle when starting on hills, while a Hill Holder System prevents the Outback from rolling backward when stopped, until the accelerator is pressed.
 When combined with the Outback’s 8.7-inch ground clearance, X-Mode makes the Outback more fit for rugged off-road duty.